fourthirty-two/drawingstobook/_posts/2017-03-19-how-to-make-a-childrens-book-lesson-1.md

 # In this lesson...

-This first video covers way to come up with ideas for stories and artwork.
+This first video covers ways to come up with ideas for stories and artwork.
 One example is a simple method that involves _"scribble drawing"_.
 A way to visualize your pages, story and drawings.

 # Table of contents